 Each member of the Board must attend an intensive short orientation course as required by Texas Education Code Section 61.0841 developed by the Texas Higher Education Coordinating Board, and training sponsored or coordinated by the Office of the Governor on the first opportunity after taking the oath of office.
-No member of the Board appointed on or after January 1, 2016, may vote on a budgetary or personnel matter until the intensive short course is completed.
+No member of the Board may vote on a budgetary or personnel matter until the intensive short course is completed.

 Sec.
 4 Communication with Faculty, Staff, and Administration.

 Members of the Board of Regents are to be provided access to such personnel as in their individual judgments will enable them to fulfill their duties and responsibilities as Regents of the U. T. System.